danktankk/pinchflat-plex/README.md

 > ⚠️ **Important!**
 > Use this at your own risk.
-> I made this integration for myself and myself only and I will likely not be providing much support for it.
+> I made this integration for myself and myself only.
+I will likely not be providing much support for it.

 ---